dojo-engineering/source-generators/README.md

 ## AutoException

-Most of our exceptions are basic boilerplate, and contains only standard constructors.
+Most of our exceptions are basic boilerplate and contain only standard constructors.
-Instead you can use AutoException attribute:
+Instead, you can use AutoException attribute:

 ```
 using DojoGenerator.Attributes;